Australian English: Vowels

 The vowels of Australian English can be divided according to length.
 The long vowels, which include monophthongs and diphthongs, mostly correspond to the tense vowels used in analyses of Received Pronunciation (RP) as well as its centring diphthongs.
 The short vowels, consisting only of monophthongs, correspond to the RP lax vowels.

 There exist pairs of long and short vowels with overlapping vowel quality giving Australian English phonemic length distinction, which is also present in some regional south-eastern dialects of the UK and eastern seaboard dialects in the US.
 An example of this feature is the distinction between ferry //ˈfeɹiː// and fairy //ˈfeːɹiː//.

 As with New Zealand English and General American English, the weak-vowel merger is complete in Australian English: unstressed //ɪ// is merged into //ə// (schwa), unless it is followed by a velar consonant.
 Examples of this feature are the following pairings, which are pronounced identically in Australian English: Rosa's and roses, as well as Lennon and Lenin.
 Other examples are the following pairs, which rhyme in Australian English: abbott with rabbit, and dig it with bigot.

+The bad-lad split, a phonemic split which splits the //æ// vowel into two separate phonemes: //æ// and /æː/ is also present in speakers of Australian English, as well as in some speakers of Standard Southern British English (SSBE).
+A minimal pair can be seen through the comparison of the verb can /'kæn/ (strong form) and the noun can /'kæːn/.
+Further minimal pairs may be seen below: